mahi028/Simple-File-Explorer/README.md

 ## FAQ

 * How to get your device ip?
-    It should be visible when you run the application form the terminal.
+    It should be visible when you run the application from the terminal.
 But if not:
     - On Windows: Run `ipconfig` on your terminal.
     - On Linux: Run `ip address` on your terminal.